 The BenQ PD3220U deserves its spot on this guide to the best monitor for editing photos and managing graphic mediums.
-With its 4K resolution, massive screen size and capabilities in optimising color accuracy, you may be surprised how sharp and vibrant your work actually looks!
+With its 4K screen resolution, massive screen size and capabilities in optimising color reproduction and accuracy, you may be surprised how sharp and vibrant your work actually looks!

 When it comes to finding the best monitor for photo editing, the Dell Ultrasharp U2719DX stands out as a worthy contender.

-The Dell Ultrasharp U2719DX delivers outstanding visual image quality making it one of the best photo editing monitors available.
-The 27″ monitor cranks out stunning detail and clarity, thanks to its QHD with a high resolution of 2560×1440 – approximately 1.8 times greater detail than a Full HD display.
-The image quality is impressive to say the least.
+The 27-inch monitor cranks out stunning image quality, thanks to its QHD with a high resolution of 2560×1440 – approximately 1.8 times greater detail than a Full HD display.

-The monitor also features In-Plane Switching (IPS) providing color consistency and vibrancy through the wide viewing angles.
+The U2719DX features In-Plane Switching (IPS) providing color consistency and vibrancy through the wide viewing angles.
 This is especially important for photo editing workflows that require multiple monitors across a desktop, with the viewing angles coming in useful when clients proof over your shoulder during studio work.

 The Dell Display Manager software application supports the Dell Ultrasharp monitor.
 It’s an easy to master interface allows for tiling multiple applications across multiple monitors to maximise your workflow.